Lattice Approximation for Stochastic Reaction Diffusion Equations with One-Sided Lipschitz Condition: Introduction

 \section{Introduction}

-Stochastic partial differential equations arise as a model in many scientific fields and the for applications much needed theory of numerical solutions to such equations is growing successfully.
-However, it is often the case that particular examples such as stochastic reaction diffusion equations, even with very simple structure of the nonlinear term, fail to fit in the assumptions of the majority of publications in this research area.
-In this article, we study such an SPDE of reaction diffusion type where the nonlinear drift term satisfies a one-sided Lipschitz condition only and is of the form \begin{empheq}[right=\quad\empheqrbrace]{equation} \end{empheq} for $t \geq 0$, $\xi \in (0,1)$, where $\eta(t,\xi)$ is some Gaussian white noise.
-This system consists of two variables $v$ and $w$, where the former satisfies some semi-linear stochastic evolution equation and the latter is a kind of control variable coupled to $v$ in an equation without diffusion and no further independent external noise.
-The motivation for such a system comes from the field of neurobiology, in particular we consider the spatially extended stochastic FitzHugh-Nagumo system, modeling the propagation of the action potential in the axon of a neuron, see e.\,g. \cite{Ermentrout,Keener} and Section 6 for details.
+Stochastic partial differential equations arise as a model in many scientific fields and the theory of numerical solutions to such equations is growing successfully.
+However, in applications it is often the case that particular examples such as stochastic reaction diffusion equations, even with very simple structure of the nonlinear term, fail to fit in the assumptions of the majority of publications in this research area.
+In this article, we study such an SPDE of reaction diffusion type

+for $t \geq 0$, $\xi \in (0,1)$, where the nonlinear drift term for $v$ satisfies a one-sided Lipschitz condition only.
+Here, $\eta_j(t,\xi)$ are some Gaussian noise processes to be precisely defined later.
+This system consists of two variables $v$ and $w$, where the former satisfies some semi-linear stochastic evolution equation and the latter is a kind of control variable coupled to $v$ in an equation without diffusion but global Lipschitz condition on the coefficients.
+The motivation for such a system comes from the field of neurobiology.
+In particular, we consider the spatially extended stochastic FitzHugh-Nagumo system, modeling the propagation of the action potential in the axon of a neuron; see e.\,g. \cite{Ermentrout,Keener} and Section 6 for details.